murarisumit/murarisumit.github.io/_posts/2017-11-01-basic-geometry-questions.md

 Some basic questions in geometry.

+* What is straight line ?
+    * It looks complicated but all the heavy words are explained below
+    * It's just a _curve_, when it's _tangent vector_ stay tangent when _parallely transported_ along the curve.

 * What is curve ?
     * Object similar to a line but that need not be straight.
-Thus, a curve is a generalization of a line.
+    * Thus, a curve is a generalization of a line.

-* When a curve is straight  ?
-	* A curve is a **straight**, if tangent vectors stay tangent when parallel transported along the curve.

 * What is parallel transported ?
 	* It means transferring things parallel, here moving vector together, working things in parallel or transposing parallely